Yalata, South Australia: History

 A group of Ooldea people who were in the process of moving themselves to Ernabella and many others were forcibly removed to Yalata, which was an environment quite alien to them.
 Missionaries from the Koonibba Mission assisted with the move to the reserve, where the Ooldea people remained for two years before the Yalata Mission was created.
 Before the mission was set up, the Lutherans were concerned that having a different denomination such as the UAM running a mission so close to Koonibba would confuse the Aboriginal people who would inevitably move between the two, as the teachings were different.
 The Lutheran missionaries planned to teach the mission residents how to raise sheep, and the mission would be run in conjunction with Koonibba.
 The government would take about 50% of the gross income of the station.

 The mission included administrative buildings, a school and a store.
 Residents lived in two camps: the "Big Camp" moved around the reserve at different times of the year, while Aboriginal mission workers and their families", and some of the elderly or sick residents lived in the "Little Camp".

 By 1969, many of the 300 people living at the mission were working on the nearby Colona Station (which by around 2007 was part of the Yalata Indigenous Protected Area).

 In 1974 the Yalata Community Council took over the whole reserve, and the mission ceased operation as a mission.

 The Maralinga Tjarutja native title land was handed back to the Anangu under legislation passed by both houses of the South Australian Parliament in December 1984 and proclaimed in January 1985.
 The Yalata Aboriginal lands cover 4580 km2 and span approximately 150 km of the Eyre Highway.
 Inland Anangu resettled on the land in 1995 and formed a community at Oak Valley.
 Regular movement of Anangu between Yalata and Oak Valley continued to occur.

-Yalata Roadhouse was closed in February 2006.
+Yalata Roadhouse was closed in 2006.